anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * alg: algorithm used for creating the object signature.

-* kid: MUST contain the base64-encoded bytes of the SubjectKeyIdentifier (the "KeyIdentifier" OCTET STRING value), excluding the ASN.1 encoding of "OCTET STRING" of the LDevID(RegAgt) certificate.
+* kid: MUST contain the base64-encoded bytes of the SubjectKeyIdentifier (the "KeyIdentifier" OCTET STRING value) of the LDevID(RegAgt) certificate.

 The body of the agent-signed-data contains an "ietf-voucher-request:agent-signed-data" element (defined in {{I-D.ietf-anima-rfc8366bis}}):